-What can I expect on the day of my test?
+- What can I expect on the day of my test?

-Learn more about what you can expect when you go to a computer-delivered test center, by viewing the GACE Computer-delivered Test Center Tour video (Flash).
+Learn more about what you can expect when you go to a computer-delivered test center, by viewing the GACE Computer-delivered Test Center Tour video (Video).
 For additional information about what to bring, ID requirements, and test day policies and procedures, see On Test Day.

 - Can I bring food into the testing room?

 - What identification will I need to show on test day?